charlie353535/hwpwm/README.md

    | Fan PWM value | Fan PWM value | Fan PWM value |

    Send each PWM value sequentially, starting from zero and going to 16.

+## YOU MUST SET THE SERIAL PORT BAUDRATE BEFORE USING THIS MODULE